s4paweil/Super-Mario-Bros/README.md

 Enemies do not turn at collision with objects (easy to see on Map 2 - the Gumba at the start).

 ## Bug 2
-Mario has evolved, he can jump infinitly often in the air now... although he shouldn't...
+Mario has evolved, he can jump infinitly often in the air now, atleast while on the upwards movement.
+He still can't jump while falling.
+But he shouldn't be able to do multiple jumps at all.

+## Bug 3
+Whenever Mario gets a Coin from the ?-Blocks, he does get the Points for it BUT the Coin counter in the upper right corner does not increase.
+Mario really needs the counter to work to get a 1UP! when hitting 100 Coins!